vitessio/website/content/en/docs/21.0/user-guides/configuration-advanced/transport-security-model.md

 As is necessary for your design/architecture, add one or more of the above options to your vtgate, vttablet and vtctld instances.

-## Generating client certificates with easy-rsa
+## Generating client Certificates with easy-rsa

 `easy-rsa` can also be used to generate client certificates (i.e for mTLS or mutual TLS).
 Mutual TLS needs at least two additional parameters on the client side, and one additional parameter on the server side: